kishorsharma/currying-workshopper/exercises/call/problem.md

 ## Good going!!

-Wow!! you have just created a very basic curry function.
-Isn't it amazing how simple it is.
+Simple currying is good.
 However delaying invocation for only second call will not gives advantage.
+Also what if all argument are already with us in that case delaying invocation for second or subsequent call will be overhead. we want to call our function as:

+sum(3,4); // 7
+sum (3)(4); // 7

 To dive deep into this we first need to understand few function call such as:

 * call